 The most recent Ofsted inspection (published June 2024) confirms the academy continues to be rated Good and that safeguarding arrangements are effective.
 The detail behind that headline points to a school with a well-sequenced curriculum across phases and clear expectations for pupils and students.

-Reception applications for September 2026 are coordinated through Buckinghamshire Council, not directly through the school, and the school’s admissions page highlights a deadline of 15 January 2026 with offers issued on 16 April 2026.
+Reception applications for September 2027 are coordinated through Buckinghamshire Council, not directly through the school, and the verified timetable lists a deadline of 15 January 2027 with offers issued on 16 April 2027.

-The Year 7 route is oversubscribed based on published applications and offers, and the school’s admissions page confirms the council deadline of 31 October 2025 for September 2026 entry.
+Year 7 applications are coordinated by Buckinghamshire Council, and the verified timetable lists a 31 October 2026 deadline for September 2027 entry.
 Families should confirm catchment status and submit on time, as late applications are typically processed after on-time ones.

 Yes, the academy has a sixth form and publishes separate minimum expectations for vocational and A-level pathways, including GCSE grade and points-score thresholds.
 It is a smaller sixth form, so subject availability and suitability discussions are important early in the process.